matopeto/xcode-build-times/README.md

 ![](screenshots/menubar.png)

 Have you ever wondered how much time a day you spend waiting for Xcode to do your builds?
-Wonder no more, this [BitBar](https://getbitbar.com/) or [SwiftBar](https://github.com/swiftbar/SwiftBar/) plugin shows the time wasted right in your menu bar!
+Wonder no more, this [xbar](https://github.com/matryer/xbar)(the BitBar reboot) or [SwiftBar](https://github.com/swiftbar/SwiftBar/) plugin shows the time wasted right in your menu bar!

 ![](screenshots/menubar-extended.png)

 ## Installation

-You can use this plugin with BitBar (seems dead, but still functional project) or newer Swiftbar (in development)
+You can use this plugin with xbar (the BitBar reboot) or newer Swiftbar (in development)

-So first install [BitBar](https://github.com/matryer/bitbar#get-started) or [SwiftBar](https://github.com/swiftbar/SwiftBar#how-to-get-swiftbar)
+So first install [xbar](https://github.com/matryer/xbar#get-started) or [SwiftBar](https://github.com/swiftbar/SwiftBar#how-to-get-swiftbar)

 On the first run select a directory you wish to use as your plugin directory, for example `~/BitBarPlugins`.